 What is Sine Testing?

-A sine vibration test exposes a device under test (DUT) to a single frequency sine tone at a defined amplitude and time.
+A sine vibration test exposes a device under test (DUT) to a single frequency sine tone at a defined amplitude and for a set time.
 There are several different ways to conduct a sine test.
-An engineer may run a sine sweep to expose the DUT to a single sine tone with a frequency that is varied across a specified range.
-Following the sine sweep, the test engineer can determine the resonant frequencies of the DUT.
-From there, the engineer can expose the DUT to the resonant frequencies until a failure occurs or until a sufficient amount of time is spent at each resonance frequency to ensure a failure will not occur in the real world.
+An engineer may run a sine sweep to expose the DUT to a single sine tone with a frequency that varies across a specified range.

 Sine Sweep Test